COVID-19 FAQ – Skyline Retail REIT

 Q: Will retailers be required to pay rent during their shutdown?

 A: Yes.
 With few exceptions, rent obligations of retailers and services located within Skyline Retail REIT’s portfolio continue during any unprecedented closures.
-However, Skyline Retail REIT understands the significance of the closures and the serious impact to retailers, especially smaller independent restauranteurs and service businesses, and will be working with the most vulnerable retailers over the next several weeks to ensure their long-term viability within the shopping centre—at the same time, protecting the Retail REIT’s investment in these shopping centres.
+However, Skyline Retail REIT understands the significance of the closures and the serious impact to retailers, especially smaller independent restauranteurs and service businesses.
+The REIT will be participating in the Canadian Emergency Commercial Rent Assistance (CECRA) program for tenants that have the greatest need and meet the qualifications.
+The management team is also working on a case-by-case basis with tenants that still need assistance, but do not qualify for CECRA.
+The goal is to ensure the long-term viability of our tenants while protecting the Retail REIT’s investment in these shopping centres.

 Q: Will imposed store closures affect the distribution or Unit value?